gareth-harper/whisky_price_predictor/README.md

 </p>

 ### 1. Overview
 This capstone project was completed as part of the General Assembly Data Science Immersive bootcamp.
-The purpose was to investigate the factors affecting whisky prices, to make predictions based on the data, and to identify opportunities following exploration and modelling of the data.
+The purpose was to investigate the factors affecting whisky prices, to make predictions based on the data, and to identify opportunities following exploration and modeling of the data.

 ### 2. Hypothesis
 My aim was to help whisky buyers make better informed decisions when purchasing whisky.
 Consider the following formula: